-Chronic care management (CCM) is a Medicare program that reimburses clinical teams for care services each month.
+Chronic care management (CCM) and Behavioral Health Management are Medicare program that reimburses clinical teams for care services each month.

 Patients must be on Medicare and have multiple chronic conditions to qualify.

 You need to create a patient-centered care plan and update it periodically.